Can You Submit Two Applications to the Same College? (Art Edition)

-Wondering whether a private or independent admissions consultant is right for your teen?
+Wondering whether a school-based or independent admissions consultant is right for your teen?
 This guide breaks down the pros and cons so you can choose with confidence.

 Is a College Admissions Consultant Worth It?
 What NYC Parents Should Know